|180 Ways to Walk the Recognition Talk|

 A booklet to help agencies identify the necessary skills, knowledge, and attitudes for people in a frontline supervisory role.

 |The New Supervisor: Strategies for Supporting and Managing Frontline Staff|

 This book is for supervisors, new or veteran, promoted from a direct support role into a supervisory position.

 |The Peer Empowerment Program (PEP): A Complete Toolkit for Planning and Implementing Mentoring Programs Within Community-Based Human Service Organizations|

 This curriculum is designed to create a mentoring program in community-based human service organizations.

 |The Power of Diversity: Supporting the Immigrant Workforce|

-A curriculum to assist supervisors and other agency staff find, support, and retain immigrant workers which includes a Facilitator Guide and a Learner Guide.
+This curriculum assists supervisors and other agency staff find, support, and retain immigrant workers.
+It includes a Facilitator Guide and a Learner Guide.